Published on Oct 20, 2021 and last reviewed on Aug 08, 2023 - 4 min read

 Disadvantages of IAN Lateralization:

-Among the disadvantages of IAN lateralization is the occurrence of hypoesthesia, paresthesia, or hyperesthesia in a majority of cases, 1 to 6 months after the surgical procedure.
-99.47% of IAN lateralization procedures were associated with transient neurosensory disturbances, while only 0.53% of procedures demonstrate permanent neural damage.
+1. Among the disadvantages of IAN lateralization is the occurrence of hypoesthesia, paresthesia, or hyperesthesia in a majority of cases, one to six months after the surgical procedure.
+99.47 % of IAN lateralization procedures were associated with transient neurosensory disturbances, while only 0.53 % of procedures demonstrated permanent neural damage.

-The IAN damage during the lateralization may occur during flap elevation when the mental nerve is placed under tension.
+2. The IAN damage during lateralization may occur during flap elevation when the mental nerve is placed under tension.

-Also, when the osteotomy is being performed to expose the nerve, or during insertion of the implant, the nerve regeneration after compression or less severe crush injuries usually requires several weeks to 6 months; however, if no sensory recovery was observed during this time, permanent loss of continuity in the nerve trunk should be expected.
+3. Also, when the osteotomy is being performed to expose the nerve or during insertion of the implant, the nerve regeneration after compression or less severe crush injuries usually requires several weeks to six months; however, if no sensory recovery was observed during this time, permanent loss of continuity in the nerve trunk should be expected.

 Advantages of IAN Lateralization:

-In addition, osteotomies using the piezoelectric device are associated with inflammatory cell reduction and increased osteogenic activity in the surgical site.
-A piezoelectric device presents less power, and a longer time is required to execute an osteotomy in comparison with conventional burs.
+2. In addition, osteotomies using the piezoelectric device are associated with inflammatory cell reduction and increased osteogenic activity in the surgical site.
+A piezoelectric device presents less power, and a longer time is required to execute an osteotomy than conventional burs.

-The IAN lateralization technique offers a better quality bone in comparison with the region with grafts once the implants are placed using the higher cortical and basal body of the mandible.
-The IAN lateralization process does not require the donor areas, which decreases the patient morbidity, reduces the costs, provides the ready installation of long implants, and accelerates the treatment finalization, thereby avoiding the patient's graft integration wait time (6-8 months).
+3. The IAN lateralization technique offers a better quality bone in comparison with the region with grafts once the implants are placed using the higher cortical and basal body of the mandible.
+The IAN lateralization process does not require the donor areas, which decreases the patient morbidity, reduces the costs, provides the ready installation of long implants, and accelerates the treatment finalization, thereby avoiding the patient's graft integration wait time (six to eight months).

-The IAN lateralization and transposition techniques are surgical procedures that reposition the IAN to allow for the placement of longer implants without bone augmentation.
-Vercellotti showed that more favorable bone repair was observed when osteotomy and osteoplasty were performed with a piezoelectric device in comparison with carbide and diamond bur.
+2. The IAN lateralization and transposition techniques are surgical procedures that reposition the IAN to allow for the placement of longer implants without bone augmentation.
+Vercellotti showed that more favorable bone repair was observed when osteotomy and osteoplasty were performed with a piezoelectric device than when carbide and diamond bur were performed.

 Conclusion: